kaob1991/pands-project2021/README.md

 ### Dataset

- The dataset was retrieved from https://archive.ics.uci.edu/ml/datasets/iris as a csv (comma seperated values) file and imported into the program as follows:
+ The dataset was retrieved from https://archive.ics.uci.edu/ml/datasets/iris as a csv (comma separated values) file and imported into the program as follows:

   ``` python